 Conversations with an Artist: Marja Germans Gard

-Marja Germans Gard is the creator of the MGG Studio jewelry collection.
+Marja Germans Gard is the creator of the MGG Studio jewelry collection, all made in her Bay Area studio.
 She is a dynamic female founder, small business builder and a maker who has a passion for working with her hands.
 We love her streamlined silhouettes and constantly evolving and inspired collections.
 While Marja loves logic and problem solving, her process isn't linear.
 She follows the physical pull to create and has the bravery to take risks.
-We have a selection of jewelry from her Celestial, Hellenic and Auric collections, a mix of 14k gold, brass and silver, all made in her Bay Area studio.
+Come see pieces from her latest collection, La Femme, at Poet and/the Bench.

 Describe the moment you realized art fed your soul.

 I’m not sure I could pinpoint an exact moment—I’ve always felt that art was an essential part of me.
 For the majority of my life, I’ve almost always been creating something—at various points I’ve thrown myself into any medium I could get my hands on, from stained glass to weaving to enameling, block carving, pottery, painting and drawing.
 I focused most seriously on dance, though, and I think that was my primary means of artistic expression until I found jewelry.
 I stepped away from art to pursue academia in a Ph.D. program and even though I was intellectually challenged in the program, it felt like something essential was missing from my life.
 Now that I get to create every day, it feels like I am settling back into my natural state.

 What themes do you pursue in your jewelry collections?